-- aims and rationale for the project and how this will support delivery of the Scottish Forestry Strategy and land use strategy - summary of project implementation including a breakdown of the activities with clear milestones, outputs and timescale - justification for the days to be used for both the 'feasibility' and 'consolidation' stages - an estimate of the social, environmental and economic benefits of the project - details of the project facilitator - a signed letter of support for the project from at least the required minimum number of participating landowners in the proposed project area - a map showing the location and scale of the proposed project.
+- aims and rationale for the project and how this will support delivery of Scotland's Forestry and Land Use strategies - summary of project implementation including a breakdown of the activities with clear milestones, outputs and timescale - justification for the days to be used for both the 'feasibility' and 'consolidation' stages - an estimate of the social, environmental and economic benefits of the project - details of the project facilitator - a signed letter of support for the project from at least the required minimum number of participating landowners in the proposed project area

+- a map showing the location and scale of the proposed project.
 Individual property boundaries should also be mapped.
-For advice on how to mark up your map please use the general mapping guidance
+For advice on how to mark up your map please use the general mapping guidance - SPHN information for all areas included in this option application, if for P. Ramorum projects